 When using TCAM – Ternary Content Addressable Memory inside routers it’s used for faster address lookup that enables fast routing.

 In switches CAM – Content Addressable Memory is used for building and lookup of mac address table that enables L2 forwarding decisions.
 By implementing router prefix lookup in TCAM, we are moving process of Forwarding Information Base lookup from software to hardware.

 When we implement TCAM we enable the address search process not to depend on the number of prefix entries because TCAM main characteristic is that it is able to search all its entries in parallel.
 It means that no matter how many address prefixes are stored in TCAM, router will find the longest prefix match in one iteration.
 It’s magic, right?

 In routers, like High-End Cisco ones, TCAM is used to enable CEF – Cisco Express Forwarding in hardware.
 CEF is building FIB table from RIB table (Routing table) and Adjacency table from ARP table for building pre-prepared L2 headers for every next-hop neighbour.

 TCAM finds, in one try, every destination prefix inside FIB.
 Every prefix in FIB points to adjacency table’s pre-prepared L2 header for every outgoing interface.
 Router glues the header to packet in question and send it out that interface.
 It seems fast to do it that way?
 It is fast!

-In Layer 2 world of switches CAM memory is most used one as it enables switch to build and lookup MAC address tables.
-MAC address are always unique and so CAM architecture and ability to search for only exact matches is perfect for MAC address lookup.
+In Layer 2 world of switches, CAM memory is most used as it enables the switch to build and lookup MAC address tables.
+MAC address is always unique and so CAM architecture and ability to search for only exact matches is perfect for MAC address lookup.
 That gives the switch ability to go over all MAC addresses of all host connected to all ports in one iteration and resolve where to send received packets.

 More than plain routing and switching